-After completion of the inquiry or investigation and all ensuing related actions, the RSIO will prepare a complete file, including the records of the inquiry and investigation (if an investigation was conducted) and copies of all documents and other materials furnished to the RSIO or panels.
-Research and scholarship misconduct records will be kept in a secure manner for seven years after completion of the proceeding or if PHS funding is involved, seven years after completion of the proceeding involving the research misconduct allegation, whichever is later.
+After completion of the inquiry or investigation and all ensuing related actions, the RSIO will prepare a complete file, including the records of any the inquiry ander investigation (if an investigation was conducted) and copies of all documents and other materials furnished to the RSIO or panels.
+Research and scholarship misconduct records will be kept in a secure manner for seven years after completion of the proceeding or if PHS funding is involved, seven years after completion of the proceeding or the completion of any PHS proceeding involving the research misconduct allegation, whichever is later.

-APPENDIX G: Principles and Procedures for Merger or Discontinuance of Academic Units
+APPENDIX I: Principles and Procedures for Merger or Discontinuance of Academic Units